sikopet/blog/posts/http.md

 # HTTP protocol

 What for
-* used to fetch network resources based on their hostname and path
+* used to fetch network resources (documents) based on their hostname and path
 * dominant document type - WWW of hypertext documents
 * domminant version - HTTP/1.1